At Kunoka we are particularly concerned about the ecological footprint of our products. Sustainability is in the heart of our DNA.

 Understanding the true ecological footprint

 Fashion brands mislead the consumers too often with marketing buzz about vegan shoes, sustainability and environment friendly production.
-Don’t let fashion brands pull the wool over your eyes.
+Don’t let them pull the wool over your eyes.

 The environmental impact of any other step in the shoe production process is small compared to the impact of the overseas transport with cargo vessels.

 At Kunoka, we walk the talk.
-We craft our sneakers in Portugal and source our leathers locally to eliminate the heavy pollution of overseas transport We accept the consequences: The production costs of our sneakers are almost 5 times in Asia or South America, but we are willing to pay that price,because we do care about our ecological footprint and contribution to the protection of our planet.
+We craft our shoes in Portugal and source our leathers locally to eliminate the heavy pollution of overseas transport.
+We accept the consequences: Our production cost is 5 times higher than in Asia or South America, but we are willing to pay that price, because we do care about our ecological footprint and contribution to the protection of our planet.

 Untying the complicated ethical knot of Leather